stevewight/DuoKit/README.md

 ```

 ### Accessing User Information
-The DuoUser is the starting point of all the users data and therefore the starting point for accessing all other objects:
+The DuoUser is the entry point of all the users data and therefore the starting point for accessing all other objects:
 ```swift
 // The duoUser object is accessed from the 'DuoClient' object returning 'success' (see above)